zhullyb/monyhar/monyhar/docs/linux/minidump_to_core.md

 ## Source debugging

-If you have a Chromium repo that is synchronized to exactly (or even approximately) when the Chrome build was created then you can tell `gdb/cgdb/Qtcreator` to load source code.
+If you have a Monyhar repo that is synchronized to exactly (or even approximately) when the Chrome build was created then you can tell `gdb/cgdb/Qtcreator` to load source code.
 Since all source paths in Chrome are relative to the out/Release directory you just need to add that directory to